Top 10 concealed carry firearms

 • Cons: Limited capacity, slightly larger than some competitors.

-• Cons: Limited aftermarket support, smaller grip size.
+• Cons: Only available in .380 auto, smaller grip size.

 8. CZ P10 C: